KenArai-JP/netflix-sql-explorer/README.md

 ## 📸 This is SQL Results via MySQL Workbench

-These screenshots show real query results from MySQL Workbench.
+These screenshots show query results from MySQL Workbench.

 ### 🎭 Top 10 Genres
 Shows which content categories appear most on Netflix.